 She was an honoree for the 2016 Women of Color in STEM Conference K-12 Promotion of Education award for her exemplary program leadership at Heart House and her NAF Academy Advisory Board leadership.

 Alicia Morgan became the Vice President of Education and Programs at the Frontiers of Flight Museum in 2017.
 She immediately used her engineering background and social capital to create new partnerships in the STEM community and other technology organizations, helping to exceed the Museum’s strategic goal of reaching over 40,000 students annually.
 In 2018, under Alicia’s leadership, the Museum’s Education Department received the Million Women Mentors® Stand Up for STEM Award at the Texas Women & Girls in STEM Summit.
-The award the first for the department recognizes their efforts to engage girls in STEM through the Young Women’s STEM Leadership Initiative.

 Overall, Alicia M Morgan’s top skills as an executive leader and leadership consultant are strategic planning, program management, and cross-functional team leadership.
 For more visit Consulting Services